 - With right sides together match up corners and pin in place

-- Tip: Do not start sewing from the corners edge!
-Stop and start (be sure to go forward and back at stops & starts to secure your threads) from in the middle of the pillow leaving a 3 inch or wider for pillow forms opening to turn and stuff pillow
+- Tip: Do not start sewing from the edge of the corners!
+Stop and start (be sure to go forward and back at stops and starts to secure your threads) from in the middle of the pillow leaving a 3 inch or wider for pillow forms opening to turn and stuff pillow

 - When you reach the corner before the sewing foot hits the edge stop, lift foot and pivot to your new direction and keep sewing (do same at every corner)

-- When done trim corners diagonally, this helps you have pointed corners
+- When done trim corners diagonally, stay away from threads when clipping, this helps you have pointed corners

 Now if you make one and want to add a pretty trim on it you can follow these steps.
 This was my first time so if you are more seasoned with trims just leave your tips in the comments section!
 I’m sure inquiring minds would love your tips!